mindspore-lab/mindcv/README.md

 ## How to Contribute

-We appreciate all kinds of contributions including issues and PRs to make MindCV better.
+We appreciate all kinds of contributions including issues and PRs to make MindSpore CV better.

 Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for the contributing guideline.
 Please follow the [Model Template and Guideline](docs/en/how_to_guides/write_a_new_model.md) for contributing a model that fits the overall interface :)